SantoriniDave.com

 Where should I stay in Santorini in June?

 For a first visit, stay in Imerovigli, Firostefani, Fira, or Oia.
-Imerovigli is best for quiet luxury and views; Fira is best for convenience and nightlife; Oia is best for romance; Firostefani is a great balance.
+Imerovigli is best for quiet luxury and views.
+Fira is best for convenience and nightlife.
+Oia is best for romance.
+Firostefani is the best compromise.
 For beach time, stay in Kamari or Perissa.
 Start with my guide to where to stay in Santorini.

 How far in advance should I book hotels for June?

-Book as early as you can for caldera hotels, honeymoon suites, villas, and rooms with private pools.
+Book as early as possible for caldera hotels, honeymoon suites, villas, and rooms with private pools.
 For late June, treat hotel booking like peak season.
-If you are flexible on location, you may still find options closer to travel dates, but the best-value rooms go early.
+If you are flexible on location, you can find options closer to travel dates, but the best-value rooms go early.

 Is June good for a honeymoon in Santorini?

 Yes.
 June is one of the best honeymoon months in Santorini.
-The weather is summery, the days are long, the island is romantic and fully open, and caldera hotels are at their best.
+The weather is summery, days are long, the island is fully open, and caldera hotels are at their best.
 Book early if you want a private pool, sunset view, or top honeymoon hotel.

 Is June good for families?

-Yes, especially for families who want beach time, boat tours, and warm weather.
-Kamari and Perissa are good family bases, while Fira is useful for transport.
-Families should book transfers and hotels ahead, and avoid scheduling long walks or archaeological sites in the hottest part of the day.
+Yes, especially for families who want beach time, boat tours, pools, and warm weather.
+Kamari and Perissa are good family bases, while Fira is useful for buses and logistics.
+Families should book transfers and hotels ahead and avoid long walks during the hottest part of the day.
 See Santorini with kids.

 Is June good for a boat tour?

 Yes.
 June is one of the best months for Santorini boat tours.
 The weather is warm, the sea is swimmable, and sunset cruises are beautiful.
-Book ahead and avoid leaving the tour until your final day in case wind affects the schedule.
+Book ahead and do not leave the tour until your final day in case wind affects the schedule.

 Are wineries open in June?